-- Option 3 signalised junction, but with Blackwell Street closed off completely - Option 3A close Blackwell Street northbound, but retain access to the town - Option 3B as above, but with no right turn from east ring road north - Option 3C as above, but with short link road to Blackwell Street - Option 3D considers parking requirements
+- vements maintained.
+Additional options were then considered: Option 3 signalised junction, but with Blackwell Street closed off completely - Option 3A close Blackwell Street northbound, but retain access to the town centre - Option 3B as above, but with no right turn from east ring road north. - Option 3C as above, but with short link road to Blackwell Street - Option 3D considers parking requirements